vpalmerini/hello-world/README.md

 # hello-world

-Repository to share services that are free to students.
+Repository for share services that are free to students.